Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 - Planning lasts 1hr.
 - In planning, the team, lead by the scrum master will define what features are to be delivered and how.
 - The team estimates story points.
-- The scrum master gooms and assigns tickets based on developer capacity (grooming is integrated into planning).
+- The scrum master gooms and assigns tickets based on developer capacity (grooming tickets is integrated into planning).

 Retro:
 - Sprints end with retro.